Milwaukie Redevelopment Area 5-Year Action Plan

 • When would you project that an urban renewal grant process might open up?

-Rachel Austen asked over 2 years ago
+Rachel Austen asked almost 3 years ago

 We are aiming for fall of 2022.